hiddenSymmetries/simsopt/docs/source/contributing.rst

 8. Once the changes are in your fork you can submit a pull-request.
    Your contributions will be reviewed and merged to upstream repository if ``simsopt`` are satisfied with the code quality.
+Please note this is not a full tutorial on using git and you need to know additional git commands to be more efficient or not to get stuck with git conflicts.